-Dr Gary Tang obtained PhD of communication at the Chinese University of Hong Kong.
-His research interests include political communication, social media, social movement and youth studies.
-He is also Honorary Research Associate at Centre for Youth Studies, Hong Kong Institute of Asia-Pacific Studies, and Deputy Convenor (New Media Research) at Hong Kong Institute for Politics and Governance.
+Dr TANG obtained PhD of communication at the Chinese University of Hong Kong.
+His research interests include political communication, social media and social movement.
+He is also Honorary Research Associate at Centre for Youth Studies and Centre for Catholic Studies, The Chinese University of Hong Kong.

 Selected Journal Articles

 - Tang, G., & Cheng, E. W. (2021).
 Postmaterialism and the perceived quality of elections: A study of the moderation effect of a critical event.
 Social Indicators Research (online first).
 (SSCI) https://doi.org/10.1007/s11205-020-02599-y

 - Lee, F. L. F., Tang, G., Yuen, S., & Cheng, E. W. (2020).
 Five demands and (not quite) beyond: Claim making and ideology in Hong Kong’s Anti-Extradition Bill Movement.
 Communist and Post-Communist Studies, 53(4), 22-40.
 (SSCI) https://doi.org/10.1525/j.postcomstud.2020.53.4.22

 - Tang, G., Hung, E. P. W., Au-Yeung, C. H. K., & Yuen, S. (2020).
 Politically motivated Internet addiction: Relationships among online information exposure, Internet addiction, FOMO, psychological well-being, and radicalism in massive political turbulence.
 International Journal of Environmental Research and Public Health, 17(2), 633.
 (SSCI) https://www.mdpi.com/1660-4601/17/2/633